WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

-Note that we disable the save button when there are no edits, but also when the page is currently being saved.
-This is to prevent the user from accidentally pressing the button twice..
+Note that we disable the save button when there are no edits and when the page is currently being saved.
+This is to prevent the user from accidentally pressing the button twice.

-Here's how it looks like in action:
+Here's what it looks like in action:

 ![](./media/edit-form/form-inactive.png)
 ![](./media/edit-form/form-spinner.png)